MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/depolyment-new-outlook.md

 ## Non-Administrative Installation Methods

-For users without administrative privileges, provided here are several alternatives to install the new Outlook for Windows:
+For users without administrative privileges, provided here are several alternatives to install the new Outlook for Windows: Windows Package Manager, Microsoft Intune, or Setup.exe Boostrapper.

 ### Windows Package Manager (winget)